namshi/node-mysql/README.md

 ## Usage

-You need to have a host config object:
+You need to have a host config object that looks as follow (yaml format):
 ```
     host: 'mysql'
     user: 'root'